← Back to guides

 Q. Does 128x make the sword textures look better?

 A. PackAnvil's built-in sword presets are designed at 16x.
-Switching to 128x upscales the silhouette by 8× — bigger pixels, not finer detail.
-If you want photo-real swords, you'll need to layer an HD pack on top, or take the PackAnvil output as a base and repaint externally.
+Switching to 128x upscales the silhouette by 8×, so you get bigger pixels, not finer detail.
+If you want photo-real swords, layer an HD pack on top.
+You can also take the PackAnvil output as a base and repaint it externally.

 Q. Does a 64x pack run on Switch?

-A. It boots, but you'll be cutting render distance, disabling shaders, and reducing field of view to keep things playable — not realistic for PvP.
+A. It boots.
+But to keep it playable, you'll be cutting render distance, disabling shaders, and reducing field of view.
+That's not realistic for PvP.
 16x32x is the practical ceiling on Switch.
 A subpack that uses 64x for a subset of blocks and 16x for everything else can soften the load somewhat.

 Q. What happens if I enable packs of different resolutions at the same time?

 A. The pack higher in the load order wins for any overlapping textures (Bedrock evaluates resource pack overlays top-down).
-For example, putting a 32x HD pack underneath a 16x PvP crosshair / sword pack gives you 32x blocks with 16x crosshair and swords — a workable hybrid, though some visual inconsistency remains.
+For example, put a 32x HD pack underneath a 16x PvP crosshair / sword pack.
+You get 32x blocks with 16x crosshair and swords — a workable hybrid, though some visual inconsistency remains.